-- E.5 Berthing (i.e. anchoring or making fast to the bank) permitted on the side of thewaterway on which the sign is placed (see articles 7.02 para.2 and 7.05 para.1) - E.5.1 Berthing permitted on the stretch of water of the breadth measured from, and shown on the board in metres (see article 7.02, para 2, and 7.05 para.
-2) - E.5.2 Berthing permitted on the stretch of water bounded by the two distances measured from, and shown on the board in metres (see article 7.02, para 2, and 7.05 para 3) - E.5.3 Maximum number of vessels permitted to berth abreast on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.05 para.
-4) - E.5.4 Berthing area reserved for vessels intended for navigation by pushing that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.02, para 2, and 7.06)
+- E.5.1 Berthing permitted on the stretch of water of the breadth measured from, and shown on the board in metres (see article 7.05 para.
+2) - E.5.2 Berthing permitted on the stretch of water bounded by the two distances measured from, and shown on the board in metres (see article 7.05 para 3) - E.5.3 Maximum number of vessels permitted to berth abreast on the side of the waterway on which the sign is placed (see article 7.05 para.
+4) - E.5.4 Berthing area reserved for pushingnavigation vessels that are not required to carry the marking prescribed in article 3.14 on the side of the waterway on which the sign is placed (see article 7.06)